alexhege/LunarSynchrotronArray/README.md

 # LunarSynchrotronArray
-This is the README for the LunarSynchrotronArray package, maintained by Dr. Alex Hegedus alexhege@umich.edu
+This is the README for the LunarSynchrotronArray package, maintained by Dr. Alex Hegedus alexhege@umich.edu  I am currently a post-doctoral research fellow at University of Michigan looking to branch out and make connections with people interested in designing distributed sensor arrays.

+This code repository corresponds to the Hegedus et al. 2019 (in review) Radio Science paper, "Measuring the Earth's Synchrotron Emission from Radiation Belts with a Lunar Near Side Radio Array".
+The arxiv link for the paper is https://arxiv.org/abs/1912.04482

 This set of codes should guide you through making the figures in the paper, as well as hopefully being accessible enough for changing the code for your own array.
 I would encourage you to please reach out to collaborate if that is the case!